 Kit Reed's retrospective short story collection, The Story Until Now: A Great Big Book of Stories (Wesleyan, 2013; "a must-have for both those new to Reed and those who have been following her work for decades" according to Publishers Weekly), includes stories originally published in venues ranging from Asimov's SF and Omni to the Kenyon Review and the Yale Review.
 Her novels include Mormama ("Unflaggingly smart, inventive, and weirdly, brusquely funny" sayd Peter Straub), Enclave (called "a gripping dystopian thriller" in a starred review in Publishers Weekly), The Baby Merchant, and Thinner Than Thou, a winner of the A.L.A.
 Alex Award.

 The New York Times Book Review has this to say about her work: "Most of these stories shine with the incisive edginess of brilliant cartoons... they are less fantastic than visionary."

-Other novels include @?expectations, Captain Grownup, Fort Privilege, Catholic Girls, J. Eden and Little Sisters of the Apocalypse.
-As Kit Craig she is the author of Gone, Twice Burned and other psychological thrillers published here and in the UK.
-A Guggenheim fellow, she is the first American recipient of an international literary grant from the Abraham Woursell Foundation.
+Other novels include @expectations, Captain Grownup, Fort Privilege, Catholic Girls, J. Eden and Little Sisters of the Apocalypse.
+As Kit Craig she is the author of Gone, Twice Burned and other psychological thrillers.
+A Guggenheim fellow, she was the first American recipient of an international literary grant from the Abraham Woursell Foundation.
 Her books Weird Women, Wired Women and Little Sisters of the Apocalypse were finalists for the Tiptree Prize.